-Irving Shipbuilding says Norman e-mails unfairly malign company
+Irving Shipbuilding says Norman e-mails malign company

-Irving Shipbuilding says emails by Vice-Admiral Mark Norman that characterize the Halifax company as “greedy and self serving” and malign top executives as the “four horseman of the apocalypse” are insulting and show Ottawa did not seriously consider its proposal for a big-ticket navy ship that was awarded without competition to Quebec’s Davie shipyard instead.
+Irving Shipbuilding says e-mails by Vice-Admiral Mark Norman that characterize the Halifax company as “greedy and self-serving” and malign top executives as the “four horsemen of the apocalypse” are insulting, and show Ottawa did not seriously consider its proposal for a big-ticket navy ship that was awarded without competition to Quebec’s Davie shipyard instead.

 Vice-Adm.
-Norman is currently the subject of an RCMP probe and emails he sent in 2015 and 2016 were made public this week after a judge lifted a sealing order on an affidavit that the Mounties used to obtain a warrant in their investigation.
+Norman is the subject of an RCMP probe, and e-mails he sent in 2015 and 2016 were made public this week after a judge lifted a sealing order on an affidavit that the Royal Canadian Mounted Police used to obtain a warrant in its investigation.

-The Royal Canadian Mounted Police allege in court documents that when he was head of the Royal Canadian Navy, Vice-Adm.
+The RCMP allege in court documents that when he was head of the Royal Canadian Navy, Vice-Adm.
 Norman divulged cabinet secrets to an executive with a Quebec-based shipyard and advised him how to use the media to pressure the Liberals into approving a $667-million contract to build a navy supply vessel.

 The allegations in the RCMP affidavit have not been tested in court, and Vice-Adm.
-Norman has not been charged with a crime as a result of the probe, which the Mounties subbed Project Anchor.
+Norman has not been charged with a crime as a result of the probe, which the Mounties dubbed Project Anchor.

 The affidavit includes e-mails from Vice-Adm.
 Norman to Spencer Fraser, CEO of Federal Fleet Services, the company in charge of refitting a cargo ship to serve as a naval supply vessel at the Chantier Davie Canada Inc. shipyard in Lévis, Que.